 - An old-style antenna is not a great choice if you’re buing a NEW HDTV antenna.
 Instead, see my recommendations below.

-Recommended Flat $15 Mediasonic HomeWorx Indoor Antenna
+TV near a window or outside wall?Recommended: Flat $15 Mediasonic HomeWorx Indoor Antenna

 A friend of mine was receiving perfect reception using one of these cheap flat HDTV antennas.
 These flat antennas are similar to the “rabbit ear” antennas that many of us grew up with.
 I tried a few different models in a few different homes and sometimes they worked perfectly, but sometimes it did not.